Taariq78/DNLTAA002-EEE4022S/README.md

 VoxelMorph helpers contain utility functions made available by the original VoxelMorph implementation

-train contains code responsible for the training and validation of the model
+train is a script containing code responsible for the training and validation of the model